Vanjiga/To-do-list/README.md

 # To-do-list
-Small script that makes fast and simple to do lists
+Small script that makes fast and simple to-do lists